TheArtificial/theartificial.nl/source/blog/2015-11-23-prototyping.md

 [Download all GIFs in the Interaction overview for comparison.](2015-11-23-prototyping/InteractionOverview.zip)

-### The Artificial's pick for a Interaction overview prototypes: Principle
+### The Artificial's pick for an Interaction overview prototype: Principle

 ## Aesthetic detail